 Disasters both natural and man-made have plagued the country for over a decade.
 Earthquakes and monsoon floods frequently effect millions, rendering them homeless and in need of food, water and shelter.
 At the same time Pakistan is working to eradicate terrorism from the country.

 What are the main humanitarian challenges in Pakistan?

-Pakistan has several populations each with a unique set of humanitarian challenges: communities temporarily displaced from as well as returning to the Federally Administered Tribal Areas; many registered and unregistered Afghan refugees; and people uprooted by natural disasters such as floods or drought.
+Pakistan has several populations each with a unique set of humanitarian challenges: ccommunities temporarily displaced by violence; many registered and unregistered Afghan refugees; and people uprooted by natural disasters such as floods or drought.

 Additionally, health care services often do not offer support for the unique needs of women and girls.
 A high number of women die during, before or after childbirth; and girls often do not have enough information to make informed decisions about their health.